telerik/blazor-docs/getting-started/repl.md

 ### Error List

-Telerik REPL for Blazor provides an Error List that displays details for the compile time errors and warnings (if any).
+Telerik REPL for Blazor provides an Error List that displays details for the compile time errors and warnings.
 It can be expanded/collapsed via arrow buttons.

 The Error list is located at the bottom of the [Editor](#editor).